jnunemaker/clostar/README.md

 # clostar

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Clojure app that pulls in star events from your timeline so you can see what your friends are starring.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 John Nunemaker

 Distributed under the Eclipse Public License, the same as Clojure.